 World War II was over and it was important to compete intellectually with Japan, Russia and Germany.

-To help Americans enroll in school, the government launched a federal loans program that encouraged banks to issue student loans to young people.
+To help Americans enroll in school, the government launched a program that encouraged banks to issue student loans to young people.

-Before this program existed, banks were hesitant to lend to students because they might not be able to pay back the loan.
-The government’s program eliminated this risk by guaranteeing to pay the bank back the full loan amount for any student that defaulted.
+Before this program, banks were hesitant to lend to students because they might not be able to pay back the loan.
+The government’s program eliminated this risk by guaranteeing to pay the bank in full if any student defaulted.

 By 1986, student loan origination in America rose to $10 billion.
-More Americans than ever were graduating with 4 year degrees and the message that “you need a college degree to succeed” was further ingrained into our culture’s psyche.
+More Americans than ever were graduating with 4 year degrees.
+The message that college = success was further ingrained into our culture’s psyche.

 Skip forward to 2009.

-College is Expensive and the History of Student Loans Explains Why
+The History of Student Loans Explains Why College in Expensive

-For the first time ever, thanks to Obama, US colleges and universities were paid tuition directly from the US government (via federal student loans).
+Suddenly, for the first time ever, U.S. colleges were paid tuition directly from the U.S. government, via federal student loans.

-The problem is the legislation didn’t come with a single regulation.
-No tuition caps, no spending caps, no oversight whatsoever, the colleges could spend the money however they pleased.
+The alarming thing about the new legislation is that it didn’t come with a single regulation: no tuition caps, no spending caps, no oversight whatsoever.

-In the late 90’s and early 2000’s, the government mandated banks to issue more mortgages.
-Two government agencies, Fannie Mae and Freddie Mac, guaranteed all qualifying mortgages.
-The government would pay the bank for a mortgage even if the borrower defaulted.
-This resulted in banks issuing millions of mortgages to low income Americans, because the bank itself no longer carried the risk.
-The government, being incompetent, never analyzed the mortgages it purchased from the banks.
+In the early 2000’s, the government mandated banks issue more mortgages.
+Two government agencies, Fannie Mae and Freddie Mac, guaranteed all qualifying mortgages (they would pay the bank for any mortgage that went into default).
+Banks began issuing millions of mortgages because they no longer carried the risk.
+This largely contributed to the Financial Crisis of 2008.